 - (i) The Administration Fee Reserve is notionally invested in the Balanced option.
-The rate of return on earnings in 2020 was (0.3) per cent. - (ii) The amount relates to the annual service level agreement paid for administering the Scheme (refer Note 15).
+The rate of return on earnings in 2021 was 21.63 per cent (2020: (0.3) per cent). - (ii) The amount relates to the annual service level agreement paid for administering the Scheme (refer Note 15). - (iii) The amount relates to the Board approved transfers in of accumulated investment earnings from the Scheme's Insurance Reserve (\$41.2 million) less a transfer out to offset the Scheme's historical over investment allocation (\$21.6 million).
+In addition a surplus attributable to sundry interest and fees was recognised as a transfer in to the Reserve (\$1.6 million).